angeris/guille.site/content/physics-impossibility-results.md

 To illustrate: imagine you want to generate an engine which is as efficient as possible, then we know the best you could possibly hope to do is given by the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).
 Now, what if (and bear with me here) we want something a little weirder?
 Say, what if we want a heat sink that has a particular dissipation pattern?
 Or what if you want a photonic crystal that traps light of a given wavelength in some region?
 Or a horn which has specific resonances?

 We can write down the optimization problems corresponding to each of these circumstances: in general, these problems are very hard to solve in ways that aren't just "try all possible designs and pick the best one."
 (And there are a *lot* of possible designs.)
-By using some simple heuristics—gradient descent, for example—we appear to do quite well relative to what almost anyone can do by hand.
-This approach brings up a few questions with no obvious answers.
+On the other hand, by using some simple heuristics—gradient descent, for example—we appear to give much better devices than what almost anyone can do by hand.
+This approach, while it appears to work well in practice, brings up a few questions with no obvious answers.

-1. Maybe there is some design that is really complicated that these heuristics almost always miss.
+1. Maybe there is some design that is really complicated that these heuristics almost always miss, but that is much better than the current ones.
-2. It is possible that the objective we are requesting is physically impossible to achieve.
+2. It is possible that the objective we are requesting is physically impossible to achieve and we will never find a good design.
 3. Many heuristics depend heavily on the initial design we provide.
 Physical intuition sometimes appears to provide good initializations, but often the final design is unintuitive, so perhaps there are better approaches.

 The paper provides (some) answers to these questions.
-In particular, it answers point (2) as its main goal, which gives a partial answer to (1) (namely that the heuristics we use appear to be often close to the global optimum, at least for the problems we tested), and an answer to (3), since the impossibility result suggests an initial design as a byproduct of computing the certificate of impossibility.
+In particular, it answers point (2) as its main goal, which gives a partial answer to (1) (namely that the heuristics we use appear to give designs that are often close to the best possible design, at least for the problems we tested), and an answer to (3), since the impossibility result suggests an initial design as a byproduct of computing the certificate of impossibility.

 I'll explain the interesting parts of this paper in more detail below, since the paper (for the sake of brevity) simply references the reader to derivations of the results (and leaves some as exercises).